Image-X-Institute/IntERAct/README.md

 1. Open `PhantomControl.sln` in Visual Studio.
 2. Build the solution in Debug mode.
 3. This will create the application `PhantomControl\bin\Debug\PhantomControl.exe` which can then be operated using [this guide](https://github.com/ACRF-Image-X-Institute/6-DoF-Robotic-Motion-Phantom/blob/main/Documentation/Software%20GUI%20Guide.pdf) when connected to a six-axis robotic system.

-## Documentation

-Please see the [documentation](https://github.com/ACRF-Image-X-Institute/6-DoF-Robotic-Motion-Phantom/tree/main/Documentation) for instructions on operating the robotic phantom and relevant information related to the hardware and the latest release of the software.

 ## Publications